gyuumeshi/personal-website/src/content/postcopytwo/citrus-docs-three/setup.md

 ## Getting Started

-1. Install Astro and download the Astro Citrus template.
+1. Please install Astro and download the Astro Citrus template.
 2. Configure the `astro.config.mjs` file to set up your blog or documentation site.
 3. Add content using Markdown for a seamless writing experience.